zll961020/LatentSync/README.md

 ./train_syncnet.sh
 ```

 After `validations_steps` training, the loss charts will be saved in `train_output_dir`.
 They contain both the training and validation loss.
+If you want to customize the architecture of SyncNet for different image resolutions and input frame lengths, please follow the [guide](docs/syncnet_arch.md).

 ## 📊 Evaluation